yash02896/world-chain/world-chain-builder/docs/pbh_architecture.md

 Transaction ordering occurs in the payload builder which is responsible for building a new block in response to a fork choice update (FCU) message from the `op-node`.
 Note that transaction ordering within the payload builder is not enforced at the protocol level.
 A block builder can construct a valid block with any combination of pending transactions, in any order.
 Eventually though, it may be possible to enforce ordering at a protocol level through the derivation pipeline.
 Currently, there is an experimental spec [outlining a transaction ordering policy](https://github.com/ethereum-optimism/specs/blob/feat/tx-ordering-policy/specs/experimental/tx-ordering-policy.md#transaction-ordering-policy-1) for OP Stack chains.

-While a custom payload builder can be implemented directly into the sequencer's execution client, there is an [alternative approach designed by Flashbots](https://github.com/ethereum-optimism/design-docs/blob/main/protocol/external-block-production.md) that uses a sidecar architecture to orchestrate external block production for OP stack chains.
+To enable external block production on World Chain, [alternative approach designed by Flashbots](https://github.com/ethereum-optimism/design-docs/blob/main/protocol/external-block-production.md) that uses a sidecar architecture to orchestrate external block production for OP stack chains. //TODO: benefits

 ![World Chain Builder Architecture](../../assets/pbh-op-stack.png)